Ho11ow1/ResolutionChanger/README.md

 # ResolutionChanger

-A simple automatic **ResolutionChanger** application built in C# based on the detection of a specified process.
+A simple automatic **ResolutionChanger** application built in C# that detects a specified process and changes the screen resolution accordingly.

 ## Features

-- Automatically switches screen resolution when a specified process is detected.
+- Automatically switches screen resolution when a specified process (e.g...
+Notepad) is detected.
 - Easy to use and lightweight.
+- Supports customizable resolutions and processes in the future.

 ## Getting Started